-Your client tells you that his employees are frustrated with Office 365 and it’s setting them back.
+Your client tells you that his employees are frustrated with Microsoft 365 and it’s setting them back.
 They’re finding that the tools they need to do their work are complicated and inefficient.

 Here’s your chance to pitch a solution that will address his productivity issue.
 You can talk to him about an easy e-learning training software like QuickHelp.
 It’s engaging, interactive and will teach his employees how to work better with the tools they use every day, plus save time.

 Remember to emphasize the product’s benefits and how it will improve their entire organization.

 Step 2: Build Your Bundle

 Before you piece together your managed services bundle, you first need to know exactly what you can bring to the table.
 Not sure where to start?

 Start with what you know and what you’re good at.
 For example, if you’re more knowledgeable in providing managed security, make it a big part of your Office 365 bundle pitch.
 Once you get your customers on board, you can add another solution and service later, such as managed training for Office 365.